seemavjoshiuk/seemavjoshiuk.github.io/README.md

-At a minimum, your project README needs a title and a short description explaining the what, why, and how.
-What was your motivation?
-Why did you build this project?
-(Note: The answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a heading called "Features" and listing them here.

 My Portfolio

 This is my first attempt at using HTML and CSS in order to create a 3 page website to a given specification.